 The purpose of S visas is for those who act as witnesses or assist law enforcement to investigate or prosecute crimes.
 These individuals who wish to become lawful permanent residents and seek protection can petition for an adjustment of status.

-To learn more about these avenues of immigration and others, please reach out to our Glendale self-petitioning immigration attorney today.
+To learn more about these avenues of immigration and others, please reach out to our Los Angeles self-petitioning immigration attorney today.
 Contact us now at (818) 276-9900 to set up a consultation.